noseka1/openshift-auto-upi/docs/openshift_libvirt.md

 1. **FwCfg**.
 This installation method uses OpenShift QEMU images.
 The ignition configuration is passed to the virtual machines using [QEMU Firmware Configuration Device](https://github.com/qemu/qemu/blob/master/docs/specs/fw_cfg.txt).
 Virtual machines are created from a shared disk image template which allows for better hardware utilization than what can be accomplished with the PXE installation method. <br/>
 :exclamation: QEMU Firmware Configuration Device feature is not available on RHEL7.
 If you are installing OpenShift on a RHEL7 based hypervisor, you must use the PXE installation method.

 2. **PXE**.
 This installation method utilizes the bare metal installation procedure in order to install OpenShift on virtual machines.
-This method is more complex and less resource efficient than the fwcfg installation method, however, it works on RHEL7.
+This method is more complex and less resource efficient than the FwCfg installation method, however, it works on RHEL7.
+It can also be used for testing of bare metal installations when bare metal instances are not available.

 ## Configuring Libvirt